rarepeepo/better-ux/README.md

 # Better UX
-A mod for minecraft that adds various little UI improvements to enhance the overall user experience.
+A mod for minecraft that adds various little UX improvements to enhance the overall user experience.

 ## Building
 Clone the repo with: